Output Impedance Diffusion into Lossy Power Lines: Measure Definition

 For an undirected graph $ \mathcal{G}$, the incidence matrix $B$ is obtained by assigning an arbitrary orientation to the edges of $\mathcal{G}$ and defining

 with $ b_{ik} $ being the $ (i, k)$th element of $ B $.

 We start our analysis with the voltages across the edges of the graph $\mathcal{G}$.
-Let $R_e\in \R^{m\times m}$ and $L_e\in \R^{m\times m}$ be the diagonal matrices with the line resistances and inductances on their diagonal, respectively.
+We restrict this analysis to the low/medium voltage networks with short line lengths\footnote{A power line is defined as a short-length line if its length is less than 80 km \cite{short1}.}, where the shunt capacitance of the line (pi) model can be neglected \cite[Ch.13]{short1}, \cite[App.1]{short2}, \cite[Ch.6]{short3}.
+Now let $R_e\in \R^{m\times m}$ and $L_e\in \R^{m\times m}$ be the diagonal matrices with the line resistances and inductances on their diagonal, respectively.
 We have

 where $I_e \in \R^m$ denotes the current flowing through the edges.
 The orientation of the currents is taken in agreement with that of the incidence matrix.
 The vector $V\in \R^n$ indicates the voltages at the nodes.
 Let $\tau_k$ denote the physical distance between nodes $i$ and $j$, for each edge $k \sim \{i, j\}$.
 We assume that the network is homogeneous, i.e. the distribution lines are made of the same material and possess the same resistance and inductance per length: Now, let the weight matrix $\Gamma$ be specified as